AudioScapeInc/RobloxBoomboxPlugin/README.md

      3. If it still doesn't work, it could be that you hit the daily rate limit of 500 requests per day.
 If so, please allow 24h for it to restart.
 And, [contact us](https://discord.gg/MShtx9aaHh) for an unlimited API key.

   Need help?
 Reach out to us in our [developer discord](https://discord.gg/MShtx9aaHh).

+# Advanced Controls
+There are a number of dev-configurable settings for volume, player location, accent colors, and pushing tracks to the player when you want.
+See our [advanced documentation](https://discord.gg/MShtx9aaHh) for more info.

 Enjoy using the Audioscape Boombox in your experience!